 Why is thoughtful eating so important here?
 Because today’s food environment provides endless opportunities for elective calories.
-And they don’t always provide the 100% pure pleasure they should.
+And they don’t always provide the satisfaction or pleasure they should.
 Think about foods that you eat that contain a high proportion of added sugar or solid fats such as trans-fats (margarine, vegetable shortening, partially hydrogenated oils, deep-fried foods and commercially baked cookies, cakes, muffins and pastries) and saturated fats (red meats, poultry skin and dark meat, butter, cream cheese, cream, whole and 2% milk, palm oil, palm kernel oil and coconut oil).

 An easy way to eat better is to practice thoughtful eating.
 Next time someone offers you a food that is not nutritious, ask yourself these questions: